 15K – Out & Back

-This course starts & finishes in the open gravel area in front of the Crested Butte Nordic Center (620 2nd.
+This course Starts & Finishes in front of the Crested Butte Nordic Center (620 2nd.
 Street).
 Departing the open gravel area on a northerly trajectory, the route rapidly transforms into singletrack routing racers onto an elevated traverse in the opposite direction above the Nordic Center.
 In less than 1/2 miles the singletrack intersects the dirt graded – Journey’s End subdivision road.
 Runners turn RIGHT, again proceeding northerly, following municipal signage pointing to Green Lake.
 In 1/4 mile up the road, another sign will direct you to turn LEFT at the Green Lake trailhead, where singletrack recommences.
 Runners switchback their way up through dark timber and a pleasant rolling terrain until being dumped out onto primitive double track where an abrupt climb commences.
 At the top of this climb, runners intersect a second portion of dirt graded subdivision road.

 Here a sign directs you to turn RIGHT.
 In 1/5 mile, look for another sign directing you to resume the second half of the Green Lake trail.
 Turning LEFT, runners wind their way up through more dark timber and intermittent meadows.
 The trail gets a bit more rugged on the upper portion of singletrack.
 Stay STRAIGHT at the intersection with Trail 436.
 Continue past an initial pond for .3 mile to arrive at the majestic emerald shore of Green Lake.
 After tapping the towering ponderosa pine standing on the bank of the lake, racers make an about-face, setting themselves on a 4.5 mile melee descending 2,100 feet back to the Nordic Center.